-I was beginning to think I’d need to replace my five-year-old MacBook Pro — it was running slow and I’d lost count of the number of times I had to restart unresponsive programs.
+I was beginning to think I’d need to replace my five-year-old MacBook Pro — it was running slow and I’d lost count of the number of times I had to restart unresponsive applications.

 But, after I tried a few easy fixes, my Mac was running almost like new.
 There are a number of different causes for a slow MacBook Pro after the Ventura update.

 Clutter spells disaster for any computer, yet most users don’t clean up their computers often — if at all.
 When your MacBook Pro starts running slow after a new macOS update, the first (and easiest) step is to declutter.

 Start by checking your hard drive.
 Ideally, your hard drive shouldn’t be more than 85 percent full.
 Click the Apple icon in the upper left corner, then About This Mac, and then select the Storage tab.

 With the hard drive under wraps, take a look at how many programs you have starting automatically — which will bog your MacBook Pro when it powers on.
 Go to System Preferences, then Users & Groups and Login items.

 Optimize Mac startup time by un-checking any programs you don’t use every time you turn on your MacBook Pro.
 When you shut your computer down, also make sure that the box that says “Reopen windows when logging in” is not checked.